miklevin/MikeLev.in/_posts/2023-06-09-caught-in-a-bohemian-rhapsody-is-this-reality-ai-s-tigers-or-gummybears-you-decide.md

 Grammar.
 Would also accept a Gruff New England accent in voice of RC Bray for protagonist, but don't tell him.
 Just wish him well.
 Much 🥰 from 🥰🥸.
 Much Inspiration was drawn from the expertly voiced Expedition Force series.
 Old timey Radio Stories are Alive and Well.
-The Shadow Knows.
+OnlyThe🕶️👃

 We begin our tale Once Upon a Midnight Bleary While I Pondered YouTube Dreary over many a Quaint and Curious Volume of Forgotten Lore.
 While I Pondered